UCSBarchlab/pyrtlnet/README.md

      quantized inference that is simulated right at the logic gate level.

-* A new [PyRTL](https://github.com/UCSBarchlab/PyRTL) linear algebra library, including a composable `WireVector2D` matrix abstraction and a output-stationary [systolic array](https://en.wikipedia.org/wiki/Systolic_array) for matrix multiplication.
+* A new [PyRTL](https://github.com/UCSBarchlab/PyRTL) linear algebra library, including a composable `WireVector2D` matrix abstraction and an output-stationary [systolic array](https://en.wikipedia.org/wiki/Systolic_array) for matrix multiplication.

 * An extensive [suite of unit